choral-lang/choral/README.md

 To activate this, run the following command `mvn -pl tests exec:java -Prun-choral-test`

+This command can only be run from root currently.

+The command supports options in the following format: `mvn -pl tests exec:java -Prun-choral-test -Dtest.pass="true" -Dtest.fail="true" -Dtest.runtime="true"`

 ## Issuing a new release

 To issue a new version of Choral: